 Although its name is mostly associated with the kings of oil, the island of Bahrain has prospered since Antiquity.
 At one time pearls were farmed there, serving as a currency for exchange, like precious metals.
 Today, Bahrain lives in the 21st century like its rich Middle Eastern neighbours.
 It attracts businessmen, travellers passing through, and curious and wealthy expats.
-Tourism on a grand scale is planned here - like Dubai - but in the immediate future.
+Tourism on a grand scale is planned here - like Dubai - but currently travel to Bahrain is rare.

 Security: demonstrations and protests are a regular occurrence in Bahrain.
 Some can be violent.
 You should avoid large crowds and demonstrations.
 The Government of Bahrain has imposed a curfew on the waterways around Bahrain between 6:00pm and 4:00am.

 Are you lost and not sure how to discover all there is to see in Bahrain?
 Give Gesche Willers and her Tamna Travel Agency a call!
 Bahrain doesn't hold any more secrets from this German, who has lived in this kingdom in the Persian Gulf since 2004.
 She will make sure that you see everything that could interest you and has a particularly full address book.
 Gesche seems to have contacts just about everywhere, including at the Formula 1 Grand Prix Track, where she started her career in Bahrain.
 For more information, visit www.tamna-events.com.

 It would be a shame to visit the site of the Tree of Life on a Friday, the day of rest; many of the locals take advantage of the occasion to go quading here, ruining all the pleasure of discovering this mysterious site in silence.
 If you can, try to come in the morning at sunrise, or in the evening at sunset!